rogersnick/htmx-course/tutorials/2_flashcard_battler/03-add_ai_enhancements.md

 // server.js
 require("dotenv").config();
 ```
 This wil ensure that we can access our environment variables using `process.env.OPENAI_API_KEY`.
-This is required for working with the `ai` sdk next.
+This is required for working with the `ai` sdk.

 ---